Alan Scott: Return

 Through the machinations of Waverider, the JSA teammates are able to leave Limbo and begin living in the Post-Crisis Earth they had fought to save.
 The miniseries is followed by Justice Society of America (1992–1993), which shows how Alan Scott adjusts to his new world.
 In the short-lived series, the JSA fight the newest incarnation of the Ultra-Humanite as well as Pol St. Germain and Kulak the Sorcerer.
 Scott reconnects with his wife and children, stating in issue #1 that Molly "is pretty much handling things at the company..." and that Jade and Obsidian "... are fine off doing their own thing in Hollywood.
 Not too interested in being super-heroes."
 The series ends with issue #10, not with the team disbanding, but with the members gathering together at their first formal meeting after returning home.

 Alan follows Guy Gardner and a small group of heroes to investigate a mysterious distress from Oa, only to be defeated by Hal Jordan, who now calls himself Parallax, having been driven mad after the destruction of his home, Coast City.
 After the confrontation, Alan discovers that an artist, Kyle Rayner, inherits the remaining Green Lantern ring.
 After meeting the young hero, he informs him of the situations with Jordan and the Green Lantern Corps.
-During the Zero Hour event, Alan witnesses the villain Extant incapacitate and kill several of his JSA teammates.
+During the Zero Hour: Crisis in Time! event, Alan witnesses the villain Extant incapacitate and kill several of his JSA teammates.
 After suffering defeat by the villain, Alan gives Kyle his original ring, passing the name "Green Lantern" to him.
 Alan's ring was later destroyed by Parallax.